jstetich/Casco_Bay_CSOs/Derived_Data/DATA_NOTES.md

 The file includes both "Active" and "Inactive" CSOs.

 ## We noted the following:
-* Unlike data downloaded in previous years, the "STATUS" of all outfalls was "ACTIVE"
+*  Unlike data downloaded in previous years, the "STATUS" of all outfalls in the 2019 download was "ACTIVE".
+(The data now available again contains both "Active" and "Inactive" CSOs.)
 *  "OUTFALL_ID" in this data set is NOT unique -- the ID numbers (here as strings, not numeric values) are apparently unique only within towns.
-*  "OUTFALL_NA" in Portland does not always precisely match the names in the Portland data we received from PWD.
+*  "OUTFALL_NA" in Portland does not always exactly match the names in the Portland data we received from PWD.
+The CSO numbers are consistent.
+*  South Portland now only has four active CSO (per the 2019 CSO report), but this data still includes six nominally "Active" CSOs.
+We correct that in data preparation.

 ## Processing
 1. We used ArcGIS to select CSO locations in the Casco Bay region, and saved them